tpope/vim-sensible/README.markdown

 Feel free to [let me know][GitHub issues] which setting you object to, so I can reassess whether it makes sense to include it.

-> What's with these `.*.un~` files?

-Basically, they make it so that you can undo things that happened in a previous invocation of Vim.
-See `:help undo-persistence` for details.
-If you don't like them strewn all over the file system, you have a couple of options:

-1. Provide your own preferred location in `'undodir'`:

-        set undodir^=~/.vim/undo

-2. Disable them entirely:

-        if has('persistent_undo')
-          set noundofile
-        endif

-You can also just globally ignore them in your SCM of choice.
-That's what I do.

 ## Contributing

 I want this to be a plugin nobody objects to installing.
 [Let me